TommasoBianchi/single-use/README.md

 ## Brief

-This script was written to be a very easy way for non-programmers to be able to create a secure way to share a single file.
-It is ideal for bands looking to give a single song to a single person, and invalidating the link once the song has been downloaded.
-However, it will work for any type of file.
+The original script (by joshpangell) was written to be a very easy way for non-programmers to be able to create a secure way to share a single file, like for bands looking to give a single song to a single person, and invalidating the link once the song has been downloaded (it will work for any type of file).
+This is an enhanced version that requires a little longer setup but that gives the possibility to have different keys pointing at different files, a more solid approach to invalid keys after an expiration time and more options while generating keys.

 ## Description

-This script allows you to generate a unique link to download a file.
-This file will only be allowed to download one time.
-This link will also have also have an expiration date set on it.
+This script allows you to generate a unique key to download a file.
+This file will only be allowed to download a fixed amount of times.
+This key will also have an expiration date set on it.

 For instance, if you wanted to sell a song for your band.
 You sold the song on your website for $1, you could use this script to allow that person to download your song only one time.
 It would only give them a limited number of hours/days/weeks/years to claim their download.